 IANOR oversees elaborating, publishing, and distributing all relevant data on Algerian standards.
 It is also responsible for providing conformity certifications to Algerian standards, issuing quality labels, and delivering appropriate authorizations to use brands according to the applicable regulations.
-The Algerian National Institute of Industrial Property (INAPI) is responsible for industrial and intellectual property rights protections.
+The Algerian National Institute of Industrial Property (INAPI) protects industrial and intellectual property rights.
 This entity primarily handles the deposit and registration of patents, trademarks, and copyrights.

 Multiple authorities regulate the conformity of imported products.
-For cosmetics and hygiene products, a compulsory declaration of ingredients is required.
-The formula must be submitted to a toxicology lab for analysis.
+For cosmetics and hygiene products, Algeria requires a compulsory declaration of ingredients, and the formula must be submitted to a toxicology lab for analysis.
 Should the production be completed abroad, companies must forward the details of the toxicology lab handling the tests to the appropriate Algerian authorities.

-For other imported products, the following documents should be presented to the customs service upon entry: customs documents, banking documentation (invoice, banking domicile), the specific authorization from police services (if required), and the health and safety authorization for selected products (if needed).
+For other imported products, the following documents should be presented to the customs service upon entry: customs documents, banking documentation (invoice, banking domicile), specific authorizations from police services (if required), and health and safety authorization for selected products (if needed).
 Customs will either provide an admission certificate or a non-admission certificate.